 - The Expression Calculator, which lets you define expressions, which combine signals to form buses, conditions, and virtual signals

-Unique Features of SimVision
+Unique Features of SimVision Debug

 - Multi-language, mixed-signal support: SimVision Debug supports all IEEE and Accellera standards for digital, analog, or mixed-languages (Verilog, SystemVerilog, e, VHDL, SystemC/C/C++, or a combination).
 You can leverage SimVision Debug from the Virtuoso and/or Incisive environment.
 Analog and mixed-level behavioral abstractions of wreal, SystemVerilog reals, Verilog-AMS, and Verilog/VHDL are also supported.